DENIOS INC

 Safe gas cylinder storage

-Gas cylinders are mobile pressurised gas containers and are used in numerous industries.
-For example, when welding in workshops, working in laboratories or as a refrigerant in cooling and freezing applications.
-There are many hazards associated with handling gases - which in many ways makes them more challenging to store than liquid hazardous materials.
+Gas cylinders are mobile pressurized gas containers used in numerous industries, such as welding in workshops, working in laboratories, or as a refrigerant in cooling and freezing applications.
+Handling gases carries many hazards, which makes them more challenging to store than liquid hazardous materials.

-When storing pressurised gas containers, a distinction is made between storage in rooms and storage outdoors.
-In each case, generally applicable safety regulations as well as specific safety regulations must be observed depending on the storage location.
-Below we list some of the most important requirements.
+When storing pressurized gas containers, a distinction is made between storage in rooms and storage outdoors.
+In each case, generally, applicable safety regulations, as well as specific safety regulations, must be observed depending on the storage location.
+Below, we list some of the most essential critical requirements for storing gas cylinders.

 Storage or provision?

 Watch out for the differences!
 Many companies need to store gas cylinders to ensure a constant supply.
-If compressed gas containers are kept in stock, this is considered to be storage.
-On the other hand, it is considered to be provision if you keep filled gas cylinders to hand in the respective required number and size...
+If compressed gas containers are kept in stock, this is considered storage.
+On the other hand, it is regarded as a provision if you keep filled gas cylinders to hand in the respective required number and size...

 • at workplaces for manual use,